Artificial Intelligence (book): Content

 The book is intended to explain how computers reason and perceive, and introduce the field of artificial intelligence.
 It describes the field, both as a branch of engineering and as a science, providing a computational perspective.
 Ideas for representing knowledge, using knowledge, and building practical systems are provided.
 The intended audience includes engineers, computer scientists, psychologists, biologists, linguists, or philosophers.

 Editions

 Three editions were published in total (1977, 1984, 1992).
 The first edition included a section on Lisp programming.
 The second edition removed the Lisp section, and added chapters on logic, and learning.
 Implementation details for the second edition were provide by the companion book, LISP second edition (Winston and Horn).
 The third edition was significantly changed, adding a section on learning, including neural networks.
 The third edition was also updated to reflect changes in computer performance that had occurred since the second edition was published, and to address artificial intelligence at scale.

+In the early 1980s, it was one of the first Western textbooks on AI to be translated into Chinese and published in China.